 So, that’s why only my original designs are available on Ravelry.

 About the copyright I use for this series of patterns

-The “Vintage Revival” series by Yarndrasil will be assigned the “Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)” license by Creative Commons.
-This is a “Free Cultural Works” license.
-This means you’re free to distribute the work but you must give me credit for the value I’m adding.
-You’re also welcome to “Share-alike”.
-That means you’re free to make changes to the updated patterns in the “Vintage Revival” series by Yarndrasil series but you must license your work under the same license as the original.
+The "Vintage Revival" series by Yarndrasil will be assigned the "Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)" license by Creative Commons.
+This means you're free to distribute the work, but you can't use it for commercial purposes, and you must give me credit for the value I'm adding.
+You're also welcome to "Share-alike".
+That means you're free to make changes to the updated patterns in the "Vintage Revival" series by Yarndrasil series but you must license your work under the same license as the original.
 This will allow others to do the same.

 The photographs used for these patterns remain my intellectual property.
 Why?
 So you can't use my pictures to sell something that you handmade.
 It's bound to have some differences and using my photos would be a dishonest representation to the person you're marketing to.